gitcnd/git-meta/README.md

         DRYRUN=1 SCREW_UP_DATES=1 newgit.pl gitname [optional-auto-extract-location]
         # same as either of the above two, but doing nothing (shows what commands will be executed)

+## Linux

+        Works natively

+## Windows

+        If this code is run inside Windows, it re-launches itself inside WSL to do its work.

+## Mac

+        Not tested

 ## Example

         newgit.pl leoweb ~/leo/public_html